 The USAF Air Quality EIAP is deliberately structured as a progressive phased process with potential exists at each phase based on significance criteria with the goal to exit the process at the lowest possible level.
 If an action's EIAP level assessment concludes the action falls below the significance criteria for that level of assessment, then the Air Quality EIAP assessment is complete.
-Inversely, if an EIAP level assessment concludes the action results in an exceedance of the significance criteria for that level of assessment, then the Air Quality EIAP is ratcheted up to the next level of assessment.
+Inversely, if an EIAP level assessment concludes the action results in an exceedance of the significance criteria for that level of assessment, then the Air Quality EIAP is ratcheted up to the next level of assessment or implement appropriate mitigation measures to reduce associated air quality impacts.